thaliproject/abandoned-ThaliMobile-iOS-OLD/README.md

 to `~/Code/ThaliMobile-iOS/ThaliMobile/Plugins/io.jxcore.node` to prevent the libraries in this folder from being added to GitHub.com.

-This is because one of the libraries, libmozjs.a, is 1.68 GB and is too large for GitHub.com.
+This is because one of the libraries, `libmozjs.a`, is 1.68 GB and is too large for GitHub.com.

-You will want to populate this folder with new files from ~/Code/jxcore/out_ios/ios/bin whenever you build the jxcore project on your local machine.
+You will want to populate this folder with new files from `~/Code/jxcore/out_ios/ios/bin` whenever you build the jxcore project on your local machine.
+Follow this by building the Cordova project using `cordova build`.

 ##### Customize the iOS Platform
 See this project for customizations that go further.